Cobot IP Fight: What the Universal Robots Ruling Means for U.S. Manufacturers

 Safety Concerns Beyond the Courtroom

 This copyright case is not the only issue Teradyne has brought to light.
-Teradyne has also alerted European safety authorities to concerns it has about Elite Robots' cobot arms, saying that its cobots may not meet the same safety standards needed for human-robot collaboartion on the plant floor.
-Teradyne argues that these lower-standard products could end up harming operators, which then could erode trust for cobots across the entire industry, creating risk for the entire category—not just for UR customers.
+Teradyne has also alerted European safety authorities to concerns it has about Elite Robots' cobot arms, saying that its cobots may not meet the same safety standards needed for human-robot collaboration on the plant floor.
+Teradyne argues that these lower-standard products could harm operators, which could erode trust in cobots across the industry, creating risk for the entire category—not just for UR customers.

 What It Could Mean for U.S. Manufacturers